Contact me for more information

 A biographical sketch of Tor Eigeland

 Tor Eigeland, Norwegian-born, has lived in the U.S., Canada, Mexico, the Caribbean, and Lebanon.
 For twenty years he made his home in Spain, a country he first saw as a 16-year old sailor when his ship called at Barcelona on its way to Shanghai.
-Eigeland now works out of his home in Southwest France.
+Eigeland now works out of his home in England.

 Educated in Norway, at McGill University in Canada, the University of the Americas in Mexico, and at the School of Photojournalism of the University of Miami, Eigeland has an unusually broad education, speaks four languages fluently and gets along in four other languages, including Arabic.